Aquafina-water-bottle/jp-mining-note/docs/docs/fieldref.md

     (or `AltDisplay` / `AltDisplayPASentenceCard`) field, which is the added word by default.

     {{ img("show word button demo", "assets/fieldref/show_word_button.gif") }}

+!!! note
+    If your card is a vocab card, then full sentence is shown as a collapsed field by default.
+    This is only here to check your hearing with your guessed pitch accent, when used in conjunction with the sentence play button.

 ## Selecting the Pitch Accent